 4-You Feel Called to Do Something Different

-You might not be so sure what you were called to do, but you clearly feel you are not engaged With handle your current job.
+You might not be so sure what you were called to do, but you feel you are not engaged With handling your current job.
 Because they are afraid of the unknown, most people do not pursue their passions.
 As a result, they spend the majority of their lives trapped in the wrong career.
 Go for it if you feel inspired to take a different path!

 5- Feeling Disengaged

 Poor engagement with the team and the company’s goals results from a lack of motivation and the inability to complete the necessary tasks.
 Nothing makes you excited or gives you the necessary energy to work.
 There is no stress, but there is nothing to learn.
 You isolate yourself, which makes working with others challenging and ineffective.

 It’s common to picture yourself as an influencer who occasionally collaborates with superstars.
 The thought of switching jobs frequently, though, can be unsettling.
 Consider the traits your ideal job would have, and once you’ve identified them, abandon the wrong career and begin your most suitable one.

 It wouldn’t be helpful to become addicted to the past and go over the earlier decisions that led you to choose your current career.
 Finding reasons to blame your major, the university you attended, or even prior experiences that helped you land your current position will only make matters worse.
 Start looking for other options.